Q2 Decomposition: Introduction

 Introduction

 Decomposition is the first stage of computational thinking.
-You may have heard the word in reference to something dying or rotting.
-When something decomposes it does break down into something different.
+You may have heard the word about something dying or rotting.
+When something decomposes, it breaks down into a different substance.

-In the case of computational thinking, decomposition is breaking a complex problem into smaller chunks.
+In the context of computational thinking, decomposition involves breaking down a complex problem into smaller, manageable chunks.
 The problem can be as small as learning to tie your shoes or as large as constructing a new car that drives itself!

-In this Quest, you are going to learn how to break a complex problem into smaller chunks.
+In this Quest, you will learn how to break a complex problem into smaller chunks.

 learning objectives